ZAR

 Gauteng, Kruger and the North

-Also very popular, particularly for those who want to avoid the slim risk of malaria associated with the Kruger, are the more westerly Madikwe and Pilanesberg Game Reserves, both of which harbor all the Big Five along with other safari favorites such as giraffe and warthog in the malaria-free North-West Province.
+Also very popular, particularly for those who want to avoid the slim risk of malaria associated with the Kruger, are the more westerly Madikwe and Pilanesberg Game Reserves, both of which harbor all the Big Five along with other wildlife favorites such as giraffe and warthog in the malaria-free North-West Province.

 (P.S.
 If you’re looking for Gauteng Accommodation Specials, we’ve got some great travel deals for you.)